 When will I find out about the results of my application?

-Students will be informed by email about the admissions decision typically during the week before spring break.
+Students will typically be informed by email about the admissions decision on the Friday immediately preceding spring break.